sounix000/sounix000/README.md

 ### Interview samples

 Nowadays, most organizations ask to do take-home assignments as part of the interview process, and very rarely do they compensate me financially or make me sign an NDA.
-I figured that I could put those assignments to good use after the interviews are over, by listing them as **writing samples** that other organizations can use for screening.
+I could put those assignments to good use after the interviews, by listing them as **writing samples** that other organizations can use for screening.

 - [**Python/ML/Cloud**] [Automatically interacting with Google Cloud Storage and Vision API using Python](https://drive.google.com/file/d/1pA6JgW7Y3BKAdkH1QfviLtDtcxFfBbIf/view?usp=sharing)
 - [**Web API**] [An introduction to SOAP and REST for web services](https://drive.google.com/file/d/1wABCvG-sgjyhlUJUST1YU53VwxlcwO24/view?usp=sharing)